 In the years between 1898 and 1905 William Hutchison edited and prepared other translations and compilations (particularly of British poetry) for The Walter Scott Publishing Company; he wrote introductions to other works for them; and had books commissioned by other publishers as well, building up a reputation, particularly as a translator from the French.
 However, Katherine Julia wasn’t thanked for her contributions to any of the other works by William Hutchison that I looked at.
 The Life of Jesus was published late in 1897 and - with the work finally done and some money coming in from its sales - Katherine Julia and William Hutchison were married.
 Household management and children duly followed and took up Katherine Julia’s time.
 On the day of the 1901 census, William and Katherine Julia Hutchison were living in Hammersmith, at 5 Melrose Gardens, with their daughter Corinna (born 1899) and son Keith born just a month before census day.
 A month-nurse was a member of the household on census day but would be leaving soon.
 In general, Katherine Julia was managing with one general servant to help her.
 A second son, Laurence, was born in 1902 and sometime before 1905, Katherine Julia’s sister Minnie came to live with the family.
 This was probably because Minnie was in poor health, no longer able to live alone: she died in December 1905, and left Katherine Julia her farm, Sandpits, at Bledlow in Buckinghamshire.

 Mental illness is still a taboo subject: we like to think it doesn’t happen, or wouldn’t happen to us.
 In Edwardian England, a toxic mixture of Christian morality and Darwinian evolutionary theories made its occurrence so shaming, some families locked away their mentally ill relations and pretended they had died.
-Katherine Julia first tried a different approach - the family moved to the farm at Bledlow, presumably in the hope that William Hutchison’s health would improve in peaceful rural surroundings.
+Neither of Percy Buckman’s grand-daughters know anything about what was wrong with William Hutchison and it’s likely the family never talked of it.
+Katherine Julia first tried to improve her husband’s mental state by moving her family out of town to the farm at Bledlow.
 Bledlow was near Thame, where Katherine Julia’s brother Sydney and his family had moved in 1904.
 Living nearby, it would easier for Katherine Julia to call on Sydney and Maude’s help, now she was left having to cope with erratic behaviour - perhaps even violent behaviour - on her husband’s part, as well as care for her children, who were not yet of school age.
-The move didn’t work, however, and the decision was made to remove him from the family home to the City of London Mental Hospital at Dartford, which took fee-paying patients as well as people detained under the mental health acts.
+The move didn’t work, however, and the decision was made to remove William from the family home to the City of London Mental Hospital at Dartford, which took fee-paying patients as well as people detained under the mental health acts.
 William Hutchison died at the hospital in May 1907, in his early 30s.

 This is a bit speculative, but I think Katherine Julia felt the shame of mental illness in the family, though probably more on her children’s account than on her own - the Darwinian idea of inherited characteristics had made people aware that the tendency to mental illness could run in families.
 She may also have wanted a fresh start after several years of traumatic events and the mourning of those who had died before you might have supposed they would.
 The difficulties Katherine Julia had faced as the wife, and then the widow, of a man who was mentally ill, may have influenced her brother Sydney to step right outside his normal sphere of subject-matter to write Mating, Marriage and the Status of Woman, published in 1910.